z4pu/tcp_to_tls/README.md

 Simple client and server programs that run:
 -   with TCP
 -   with TLS
--   with SCTP (using connected client sockets)
+-   with SCTP (using connected client socket)
 -   with SCTP (using the original server socket)

 ## Installation requirements